-We know that there is a lot of information on the internet regarding CBD and it can be hard to know what is correct and what is not.
-Below we have answered some commonly asked questions to help you navigate the market and so you know if CBD is right for you.
+We know that there is a lot of information on the internet regarding CBD and it can be hard to know what is fact or fiction.
+Below we have answered some commonly asked questions to help you navigate the market and choose the CBD products that are right for you.

 What is CBD?